 So, where are you going wrong?
 What is it that you still haven’t paid attention to?

-2019 is the year for you to rectify it all—when talking about push notifications.
+This is the year for you to rectify it all—when talking about push notifications.
 Let’s make it right.

 Push notifications—Nifty or Nuisance?

 Though a contested issue, push notifications certainly are a great way for marketers to remind users about their brand.
-However, there are users who have been comparing them to ‘nightmares’ that don’t leave you alone, killing the productivity and needlessly hindering user experience.
+However, there are users who have been comparing them to ‘nightmares’ that don’t leave you alone, killing productivity and needlessly hindering user experience.

 The world of user experience is pretty complicated and highly subjective.
 One person’s delight can turn out to be another person’s nightmare.
 This leads us to go on and finally decide what push notifications mean for your business.